Understanding Routing and NAT with WireGuard VPN

 In the installer script, we set some DNAT rules to match the packets coming from the server's public network interface.

-And after the change, the packet now contains destination address to a certain WireGuard peer.
+After the change, the packet now has a destination address pointing to a certain WireGuard peer.

-This is where the port forward magic happens.
-From the outside, the packet sender only sees it is sending packets to the server.
-Inside the server, the packet changed its destination, and will be routed to the WireGuard gateway next.
+This is where the port forwarding magic happens.
+From the outside, the packet sender only sees that it is sending packets to the server.
+Inside the server, the packet's destination is changed, and it will be routed to the WireGuard gateway next.

-Also DNAT rules keep track of the established connections, so that the reply packets will be automatically SNAT to the server's public network interface before leaving the server, which is kind of similar to the Masquerade rules we saw above.
+DNAT rules also keep track of established connections, so reply packets will be automatically SNAT'd to the server's public network interface before leaving the server, which is similar to the Masquerade rules we saw above.

 Routing Decision